dudrrm/ANN-with-numpy/README.md

 Basic ANN only using numpy and matplotlib.

-See the calculation of how feedfoward and backpropagation really works.
+See the calculation how feedfoward and backpropagation really works.